-The Restaurant is located in a rather cavernous spot that feels like it may have been a warehouse or an auto-repair shop in a previous life.
-Yet while the high ceilings and echoey acoustics imply that The Restaurant is perhaps not a place to go for a candlelight dinner, it is not an unattractive spot, either; its dining area has been upgraded, giving it a cozy and comfortable feel, and a bar (called "The Bar") that has been added to the space has almost an upscale look to it.
+The Restaurant (which is now actually called "The Restaurant Bar and Grille") is located in a rather cavernous spot that feels like it may have been a warehouse or an auto-repair shop in a previous life.
+Yet while the high ceilings and echoey acoustics imply that The Restaurant is perhaps not a place to go for a special-occasion dinner, it is not an unattractive spot, either; its dining area was upgraded awhile back (especially at night--again, more on this in a sec), giving it a cozy and comfortable feel, and a bar (called "The Bar") that has been added to the space has almost an upscale look to it.
 And the food?
 Well, it is fresh, wholesome, and supremely enjoyable, with the daily specials as well as the everyday entrees being the type of meals that definitely stick to one's bones.
-As mentioned earlier, The Restaurant is basically a cafeteria (though with dimmer lighting and slightly nicer digs), in which diners grab a tray, order at the counter, then move to the left, picking up their food, drinks, and desserts as they head toward the cash register.
-The Restaurant has a large number of tables to accommodate patrons, though a good amount of the business done at The Restaurant is takeout.
+The Restaurant is basically a cafeteria by day in which diners grab a tray, order at the counter, then move to the left, picking up their food, drinks, and desserts as they head toward the cash register.
+And at night, it becomes something completely different, with table service and a menu that leans toward Italian and Mediterranean fare.

-Copyright © 2007-2013, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2007-2017, Boston's Hidden Restaurants (www.hiddenboston.com).